MetaGraph: A Large-Scale Meta-Analysis of GenAI in Financial NLP (2022-2025): Additional Material for Analysis

 \section{Additional Material for Analysis}

-This section provides supplementary analyses and detailed data supporting the insights discussed in the Discussion section of the main body of the paper.
-It encompasses comprehensive overviews of task trends, evolving methodologies, and changing attitudes within financial NLP research, presented through tables and figures to offer clear visual representations of temporal developments.
+This section provides supplementary analyses and detailed data supporting the insights discussed in the main body of the paper.
+It encompasses comprehensive overviews of task trends, evolving methodologies, and changing attitudes within Financial NLP research, presented through tables and figures to offer clear visual representations of temporal developments.